25 Feb Council elections 2021

 - XLD for data format.

-Collated runs of all council election results in so far will be sent on the wire using the same category codes on Friday May 3 at about 0430, 0630, 0930, 1800 and later when all results are in.
+Collated runs of all council election results in so far will be sent on the wire using the same category codes on Friday May 7 at about 0430, 0630, 0930, and as needed as results come in through until they are all in.
 They will be catchlined POLL Unitary, POLL Metro, POLL Non-Met – followed by the keyword, Collated.
 For example, POLL Metro Collated.

 Examples of a “full council” result (catchlined POLL Non-Met Westborough) in plain text (TTY) and in data format: